Submissions

 Tips

-We prefer to feature poems about works currently on display, but it’s not a requirement unless stated in the submission call.
+• We prefer to feature poems about works currently on display, but it’s not a requirement unless stated in the submission call.

-Submissions work best when they emerge from and engage with the artwork.
+• Submissions work best when they emerge from and engage with the artwork.
 We often receive entries that feel like the poem was written first, then a roughly corresponding artwork was chosen afterwards.
-These tend to be less successful for this particular project.
+These tend to be less successful for this project.

-With occasional exceptions, we rarely publish anything longer than a page.
+• With occasional exceptions, we rarely publish anything longer than a page.

-While we consider the quality of the poems first, we do try to include a variety of source artworks.
+• While we consider the quality of the poems first, we do try to include a variety of source artworks.
 As you can see on our By Artwork page, most poems we receive are about Modern & Contemporary, as well as European Painting.
 If you see a region or genre we haven’t covered as widely, you might take that as a prompt.
-For instance, we don’t yet have any pieces on Latin America, Ancient America, or Africa, and we’re always looking for more Asian, Islamic, Ancient Near Eastern, Ancient Egyptian, Greek & Roman, American, Costume, Cloisters and Medieval.
+For instance, we don’t yet have pieces on Latin America, Ancient America, or Africa, and we’re always looking for more Asian, Islamic, Ancient Near Eastern, Ancient Egyptian, Greek & Roman, American, Costume, Cloisters and Medieval.